OuhscBbmc/data-science-practices-1/ch-data-persisted.md

 If Excel is necessary for some reason,

-1. **avoid multiple tabs/worksheets**: they are more complicated to read with automation, and the produces the opportunities for inconsistent variables across tabs/worksheets.
+1. **avoid multiple tabs/worksheets**: Excel files containing multiple worksheets are more complicated to read with automation, and the produces the opportunities for inconsistent variables across tabs/worksheets.

 ### Meditech {#data-rest-conventions-meditech}